Online Analytic Exemplar-Free Continual Learning with Large Models for Imbalanced Autonomous Driving Task: Proposed Method

-In the OCL process, the features of data extracted by backbone $\f$ comes in a stream $\f_1, \f_2, \cdots, \f_n, \cdots$.
+In the OCL process, the features of data extracted by backbone $\f$ come in a stream $\f_1, \f_2, \cdots, \f_n, \cdots$.
 We calculate the mean and variance of each different class.
-We can use the first $n$ samples of same labels to evaluate the overall distribution of one object.
-We assume that the distribution of the features obtained by the backbone network follows the normal distribution and pairwise independent.
+We can use the first $n$ samples of the same labels to evaluate the overall distribution of one object.
+We assume that the distribution of the features obtained by the backbone network follows the normal distribution and is pairwise independent.

-As data continue to increase, our estimates of the feature distribution should also evolve.
+As data continue to arrive, our estimates of the feature distribution also evolve.
 Specifically, the mean and the variance can be updated recursively.

-The mean value of the features can be calculated recursively:
+The mean value of the features is calculated recursively by: